ShanaScogin/modeLLtest/README.md

 library(modeLLtest)
 ```

+Some users might experience a gfortran error when compiling the package.
+If this happens, you can follow the prompts to install a newer version of gfortran from the site https://cran.r-project.org/bin/macosx/tools/ to fix the issue.
+Please follow the prompts where appropriate and email me at sscogin@nd.edu if you run into any issues.

 After the package is loaded, check out the `?modeLLtest` to see a help file.
 You can also see the documentation for the functions with `?cvdm`, `?cvll`, `?cvlldiff`, or `?cvmf`.
 If you have issues or questions, please email me at sscogin@nd.edu.

 # Basic Usage